Dec 16, 2020 | Flooring Canada

 When you’ve done all the steps above to pick up pine needles, and there are still some on the carpet, it’s time for the universal fix-it tool: duct tape.
 Just wrap some—sticky side out, of course—around your hands and press onto the carpet.
 This is not only an easy solution to getting those stray pine needles up, but it’s a fun activity for kids, too.
 Just tell them there’s a candy cane in it for them.
 And during the holidays, that sounds like a win for everyone.

 For many families, having a fresh tree in the home is a tradition they look forward to all year—as is enjoying their cozy and beautiful carpet.
 Thankfully, both can co-exist.
-And, of course, your local Flooring Canada is always there to answer any questions you may have about carpets—during this holiday season and into the New Year.
+And, of course, your local Flooring America is always there to answer any questions you may have about carpets—during this holiday season and into the New Year.